 Why else would people jump out of airplanes, swim with sharks, or scare each other on Halloween, dressed up like zombies?

-Fear also explains why so many Americans love their guns, why we buy insurance, why healthy nurses are quarantined, and why some people believe in G-d.
+Fear also explains why so many Americans love their guns, why we buy insurance, and why people believe in a higher power.

 At the heart of fear is our deep concern for getting hurt.
 People are willing to do a lot to avoid a little pain, but they’re willing to give up even more to play it safe.